grpc/proposal/A93-xds-ext-proc.md

 ### Metrics

-The ext_authz filter will export metrics using the non-per-call metrics architecture defined in [A79].
+The ext_proc filter will export metrics using the non-per-call metrics architecture defined in [A79].
 There will be a separate set of metrics on client side and server side, because (a) there are additional labels that are relevant on the client but not on the server, and (b) it may be